NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 // The model is implemented in Uppaal, a tool that allows to model, validate and verify NTAs and NSTAs.

 Each agent type (_survivor_, _first-responder_, _drone_) is represented by an automaton, called *template* in Uppaal.
 These templates are characterized by many different parameters, and are implemented in Uppaal in the following way:
-- The template signature (the parameters list) contains only one constant parameter, the agent id, annotated with a custom type defined as an integer with the range of possible ids (e.g. `typedef int[0, N_DRONES-1] drone_t;`).
+- The template signature (the parameters list) contains only one constant parameter, the agent ID, annotated with a custom type defined as an integer with the range of possible IDs (e.g. `typedef int[0, N_DRONES-1] drone_t;`).
 This way, by listing the template names in the _System declarations_ (`system Drone, Survivor, FirstResponder;`), Uppaal can automatically generate the right number of instances of each template;
 - The other agents' parameters (e.g. $N_v$, $N_r$, $T_"zr"$, etc.) are defined in constant global arrays (e.g. `const int N_v[drone_t] = {1, 1};`).
-Each template instance can then index these arrays with its own id to access its own parameters (e.g. `N_v[id]`).
+Each template instance can then index these arrays with its own ID to access its own parameters (e.g. `N_v[id]`).

-This setup allows for easily defining the simulation parameters all inside the _Declarations_ section, thus without modifying either the templates or the _System declarations_, and to easily assign different parameters to each template instance.
+This setup allows for easily defining the simulation parameters all inside the _Declarations_ section, without modifying either the templates or the _System declarations_, and to easily assign different parameters to each template instance.

-In the *faster model* some of the agents parameters are stored in variables, not arrays, loosing the possibility to specify different parameters for each agent but reducing the complexity of the drone template.
+In the *faster model* some of the agents' parameters are stored in variables, not arrays, losing the ability of specifying different parameters for each agent, but reducing the complexity of the drone template.

 === Map Representation

 #wrap-content(rect(fill: luma(240), radius: 1mm, inset: 0.5em, [